- Search The Registry

 - My Account

-Born Major Merewether in Atlanta, GA., he taught himself how to play piano.
-When he was about twenty, Maceo moved with his family in Detroit.
-Shortly after his arrival he began playing house-rent parties and clubs.
+Born Major Merewether in Atlanta, GA., he taught himself how to play the piano.
+When he was about twenty, Maceo moved with his family to Detroit.
+Shortly after his arrival, he began playing house-rent parties and clubs.
 In 1941, a desire to record led Maceo to settle in Chicago.
 There he met the popular blues guitarist Tampa Red.
 They soon became best friends and performing partners.
-Red introduced Big Maceo to producer Lester Melrose of Bluebird Records who signed him to a recording contract.
+Red introduced Big Maceo to producer Lester Melrose of Bluebird Records, who signed him to a recording contract.

-Big Maceo’s first record was Worried Life Blues (1941), which promptly became a blues hit and made him a star in Chicago blues circles.
-It was his biggest hit, and has become a standard in the blues piano remaining Maceo’s trademark tune.
+Big Maceo’s first record was Worried Life Blues (1941), which became a blues hit and made him a star in Chicago blues circles.
+It was his biggest hit and has become a standard in the blues piano remaining Maceo’s trademark tune.
 Other classics such as Chicago Breakdown, Texas Stomp, and Detroit Jump followed.
 Maceo’s piano style developed from players like Leroy Carr, Roosevelt Sykes, and Josh Altheimer, as well as from the rolling, boogie-woogie sounds of Meade "Lux" Lewis and Albert Ammons.
-Big Maceo cut some thirty recordings, in all, most of them exceptional, before his career was cut short in 1946 by a stroke.
-Big Maceo was one of the most influential blues piano players of the 1940s.
+Big Maceo cut some thirty recordings, most of them exceptional before his career was cut short in 1946 by a stroke.
+Big Maceo was one of the most influential blues and Boogie-Woogie piano players of the 1940s.

-His heavy-handed style had an impact on practically every post-World War II blues pianist of note, especially Otis Spann, Johnny Jones, and Eddie Boyd.
-With a hazy voice and a fine piano style built on heavy bass notes, Maceo, often with Tampa Red on guitar, recorded a number of classic Chicago piano numbers in the 1940’s.
+His heavy-handed style impacted practically every post-World War II blues pianist of note, especially Otis Spann, Johnny Jones, and Eddie Boyd.
+With a hazy voice and a fine piano style built on heavy bass notes, Maceo, often with Tampa Red on guitar, recorded some classic Chicago piano numbers in the 1940s.
 Big Maceo died on February 23, 1953.

 Nothing But the Blues The Music and the Musicians